LucasRoesler/lucasroesler.github.io/content/post/2017/hello.md

 Welcome!
 This is just a test post, a proof of life.

 <!--more-->
-Future content will include a mix of technical and personal content including programming (a mix of Pyton, Javascript, and Postgres), management, product, homebrew beer, and motorcycle trips.
+Future content will include a mix of technical and personal content including programming (a mix of Python, JavaScript, and Postgres), management, product, homebrew beer, and motorcycle trips.